evcallia/MERN_Boiler/README.md

 # Folder Contains a Boiler Plate for a MERN Project

 run npm start to run both servers...
-&nbsp; Express server on localhost:8000   --> Using nodemon
+&nbsp;&nbsp;&nbsp; Express server on localhost:8000   --> Using nodemon
-&nbsp; React server on localhost:3000   --> Using react-scripts
+&nbsp;&nbsp;&nbsp; React server on localhost:3000   --> Using react-scripts

 Both servers will restart on save for easy development